crandylb/stage2-1/README.txt

 Stage 2 macros; and a brief summary of the Stage 2 template matching algoritm.
 The pocket guide is still a work in progress and can expect to see additions and changes in format.

+LICENSE
+The GNU general public license applies to all files written by me except the source code for Stage 2 called stage2.flb here.